-Document name: D4.3 Access control tool and training guide V2 Page: 31 of 88 Reference: D4.3 Dissemination: PU Version: 1.0 Status: Final
+Document name: D4.5 Access co ntrol tool and train Page: 32 of 95 Reference: D4.5 Dissemination: PU Version: 1.0 Status: Final

-Secondly, full identification of a user allows to track users and identify recurring users.
+- Firstly, while legal regulations during the pandemic only required, e.g., that a user had been vaccinated (e.g., within the last 365 days) or that they had been tested (e.g., using a PCR test within the last 48 hours), revealing all information may lead to discrimination due to a certain level of division of society experienced during the pandemic. - Secondly, full identification of a user allows to track users and identify recurring users.
 Furthermore, by pooling information across multiple verifiers could allow profiling of users (despite the legal limitations put out in Article 19 of the GDPR), both related to user preferences (which types of services a user attends), as well as geolocation.

 Threat prioritization.
-In order to prioritize the risk, we need to estimate the likelihood of the threat being exploited, as well as the impact.
-While the former is hard to estimate, the impact for an individual may be significant, in particular in the case of discrimination due to, e.g., not having been vaccinated.
+To prioritize the risk, we need to estimate the likelihood of the threat being exploited, as well as the impact.
+While the former is hard to estimate, the impact for an individual may be significant, particularly in the case of discrimination due to, e.g., not having been vaccinated.
 While current solutions often rely on not showing this information to security personnel checking the status, this can easily be circumvented (in particular, as the reference architecture is available as open source), and users have no option to verify whether the information has been properly deleted after verification.
 Even in an optimistic scenario, we thus consider the threat sufficiently relevant to deserve further attention and mitigation.

 Mitigation strategies.
-Overcoming the aforementioned threat can be addressed by some changes to the current architecture:
+Overcoming the threat can be addressed by some changes to the current architecture:

 - On the one hand, means to minimize the information revealed to the verifier need to be found.
 That is, the verifier needs to receive formal guarantees that a user satisfies a given policy (e.g., regarding timelines for tests or vaccinations), but without revealing any information beyond that.
-While this might not be possible for on-paper solutions, QR-codes could be generated on-demand by a mobile phone application per verifications session. - On the other hand, to avoid over-identification through the use of identity documents such as passports, certificates could be bound to users, e.g., using their biometrics.
+While this might not be possible for on-paper solutions, QR-codes could be generated on-demand by a mobile phone application per verifications session. - On the other hand, to avoid over-identification via identity documents such as passports, certificates could be bound to users, e.g., using their biometrics.
 Upon verification, users could then additionally show that they are the physical owners of the certificate without having to reveal their identity data.
 This of course needs to be performed in a way that fully preserves the confidentiality of the biometric templates being processed, given that these are special category data according to Article 9, GDPR.